 In Cargo, Andy exchanges his own life to save that of his daughter and that of Thoomi, a teenager he’s only just met.
 In doing so, he entrusts his infant daughter’s care to Thoomi’s community.
 Similarly, Sang-hwa in Train To Busan risks his life multiple times to help his fellow humans.
 He eventually gives up his life to protect his newfound friends.
 His wife later becomes a foster parent to Su-an, the protagonist’s daughter.

 These characters understand that the apocalyptic circumstances they find themselves in and the collapse of their country’s institutions don’t have to signal the end of their responsibilities toward their fellow humans.

 When It All Goes Wrong

-Although it would be extremely challenging to paint a picture of utopia with zombies in them, this quote from Rebecca Solnit does at least give us some insight as to what not to do.
+Although it would be extremely challenging to paint a picture of utopia with zombies in them, this quote from Rebecca Solnit gives us some insight into what not to do.

 In Train To Busan, we witness how apathy and lack of participation unleashed a deadly chain of events that would eventually result in the death of the movie’s hedge fund manager protagonist.